patternfly-kotlin/mvp/README.md

 data class PlaceRequest(val token: String, val params: Map<String, String> = mapOf())
 ```

-Place requests can be created using factory functions and are (un)marshalled to URL fragments:
+Place requests can be created using factory functions and are (de)serialized to URL fragments:

 ```kotlin
 // #apple